Fredobedo/JVS2X/README.md

 Here are the components you need to construct your adapter (total max.
 15€):
    <img src="images/components.jpg">

-Then, you have the possibility to buy a pcb helper for a very reasonable from Aganyte (easy way):
+<BR>Then, you have the possibility to buy a pcb helper for a very reasonable from Aganyte (easy way):
 <table>
 <td><img src="images/aganyte-Front.jpg"></td><td><img src="images/aganyte-pcbTeensy.jpg"></td>
 </table>